eddycharly/terraform-provider-kops/docs/resources/cluster.md

 - `cluster_cidr` - (Optional) - String - ClusterCIDR is CIDR Range for Pods in cluster.
 - `allocate_node_cidrs` - (Optional) - Bool - AllocateNodeCIDRs enables CIDRs for Pods to be allocated and, if<br />ConfigureCloudRoutes is true, to be set on the cloud provider.
 - `configure_cloud_routes` - (Optional) - Bool - ConfigureCloudRoutes enables CIDRs allocated with to be configured on the cloud provider.
+- `controllers` - (Optional) - List(String) - Controllers is a list of controllers to enable on the controller-manager.
 - `cidr_allocator_type` - (Optional) - String - CIDRAllocatorType specifies the type of CIDR allocator to use.
 - `leader_election` - (Optional) - [leader_election_configuration](#leader_election_configuration) - LeaderElection defines the configuration of leader election client.
 - `use_service_account_credentials` - (Optional) - Bool - UseServiceAccountCredentials controls whether we use individual service account credentials for each controller.
 - `enable_leader_migration` - (Optional) - Bool - EnableLeaderMigration enables controller leader migration.
+- `cpu_request` - (Optional) - Quantity - CPURequest of NodeTerminationHandler container.<br />Default: 200m.

 ### kube_scheduler_config